actionml/harness/README.md

 ## The Commands

-Command are REST resources just like Datasets and Engines so commands can be fired through REST but we also provide a command line interface similar to PIO.
+Commands are REST resources just like Datasets and Engines so commands can be fired through REST but we also provide a Command Line Interface (CLI) similar to Apache PredictionIO.
 It allows you quickly access and control the server and to script interactions.
-See [Command Line](command_line.md)
+See [Commands](commands.md)

 # [Security](security.md)